 Common Name (Scientific Name) Status Range or Habitat Requirements Potential for Occurrence in Project Area Determination of Effects/Impacts Reptiles Puerto Rican Boa (Chilabothrus inornatus) FE Considered to be a habitat generalist, the Puerto Rican boa tolerates a wide variety of terrestrial and arboreal habitats, including rocky areas, haystack hill, trees and branches, rotting stumps, caves, plantations, various types of forested areas such as karst and mangrove forests, forested urban and rural areas, and along streams and road edges (USFWS 2011).
-Unlikely to occur.
-The project area is fenced off from any forested areas and the project are consists of maintained lawn with.
+May occur.
+Due to its generalist nature, the Puerto Rican boa may occur within the project area.
 May affect, but not likely to adversely affect.
 See discussion below.

-\Status Definitions:
+^{}Status Definitions: